jhund/filterrific/pages/active_record_scope_patterns.md

 <a id="filter_by_ranges"></a>
 ### Filter by ranges

-This scope filters by a user's signup date range.
+This scope filters by a student's signup date range.
 The only important thing to keep in mind when working with ranges is that you are consistent with your boundaries.
 We suggest to always use semi-open intervals for consistency.